michaelsunb/magentoone/README.md

 Please google `Containers are not VMs` to get a better understanding.

-I say [processes][docker_process] because of the Docker best practices, and that this container is `bundled` with a lot of applications, which is not good practice.
+[Processes][docker_process] because of the Docker best practices, and that this container is `bundled` with a lot of applications, which is not good practice.

 Also please read the Docker best practices for [Containers should be ephemeral][docker_ephemeral].
 Containers should be `ephemeral` meaning they should be short lived, and that this